 Delete an Existing Program

-The first step in the process of deleting an existing program or program concentration begins with the cluster.
+The first step in the curriclum change process of deleting an existing program or program concentration begins with the cluster.
 The cluster will review needs assessments, college enrollment records and/or state requirements, and outline program revisions it thinks necessary.
-Once the full cluster approved the deletion, a designated cluster member will begins the formal process of program or program concentration deletion.
+Once the full cluster approved the deletion, a designated cluster member will begin the formal process of program or program concentration deletion.
 This process is part of the Curriculum Review Process.

 For complete program deletion only a Program Deletion Form is prepared and sent through the Electronic Signature Procedure.
 Once the signature process is completed, the form plus support documents (cluster minutes, business partnership council minutes, course deletion forms) are sent to Palm Beach State Academic Deans' Council.
 In the case of a deleted program, Deans' Council examines the justification for the deletion and the impact on the College offerings and resources.
 If the Deans' Council approves the deletion, the topic of the program deletion is put on the President's Cabinet for discussion and recommendation to the Palm Beach State Board of Trustees.
 President's Cabinet approval of this action initiates the creation of a Board Packet by the VPAA office for presentation to the Board of Trustees.
 Once the Palm Beach State Board of Trustees approves the deletion, the College catalog text is revised for next edition.
 The Curriculum Committee is notified by the VPAA of the decision of the Board of Trustees as an FYI and the time frame for completion of the deletion of the program is established.
 The originator of this curriculum action is notified by Academic Services when the Board of Trustees ratifies the program deletion.